Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 supervisorctl update
 ```

-Our Node process should running now.
+Our Node process should be running now.
 We can check this by simply running `supervisorctl`:

 ```
 $ supervisorctl
 nodehook               RUNNING    pid 444, uptime 0:02:45
 ```

-We can check this by running `ps` as well:
+We can check this with the `ps` command:

 ```
 $ ps aux | grep node
 www-data   444  0.0  2.0 659620 10520 ?
 Sl   00:57   0:00 /usr/bin/node /srv/http.js
 ```

 It's running!
-If we check our localhost at port 9000, we'll see the output we write out, including the environment variables!
+If we check our localhost at port 9000, we'll see the output we write out, including the environment variables.
 These are useful if we need to pass information or credentials to our script.

-> If your process is not running, try explicitly telling it to start process "nodehook" via `supervisorctl start nodehook`
+> If your process is not running, try explicitly telling Supervisord to start process "nodehook" via `supervisorctl start nodehook`

 There's other things we can do with `supervisorctl` as well.
 Enter the controlling tool using `supervisorctl`: